gsjuradog/trademon/DEPENDENCIES.md

 # BACK END

-- express
+- express IN
-- cors
+- cors IN
-- helmet
+- helmet IN
-- apollo-server-express
+- apollo-server-express IN
-- graphql
+- graphql IN
-- pg
+- pg IN
-- sequelize
+- sequelize IN
+- bcrypt IN

 # DEV

-- Typescript
+- Typescript IN
 - @typescript-eslint/eslint-plugin IN
 - @typescript-eslint/parser IN
 - @types/react IN